Defined contribution health plans

 If you decide to manage your defined contribution health plan on your own, you take on all of the various responsibilities and liabilities for those benefits, including compliance.

-Many organizations choose a third-party service or software solution to avoid this risk to ensure proper compliance.
+Many organizations choose a third-party service or software solution to avoid this risk and ensure proper compliance.

-With PeopleKeep, you can keep complete ownership of your HRAs while taking advantage of our award-winning customer support.
+With PeopleKeep, you can keep complete ownership of your HRA while taking advantage of our award-winning customer support and easy-to-use platform.
+We’ll generate legal plan documents and review all of your employees’ reimbursement requests to ensure compliance with federal regulations.

 Frequently asked questions about defined contribution